avoidwork/rozu/README.md

 `json`, `querystring`, or `form`.
 The request body will contain the webhook id as the value of `config.token`, for validation.

+Custom headers for outbound webhooks are supported by specifying a `headers` value (an Object is expected).

 Sending an outbound webhook from Redis may look like this:

 ```javascript